wp-plugins/send-email-only-on-reply-to-my-comment/readme.txt

 2. Manage email messages

 == Changelog ==

+= 0.8.2 =
+* Fixed: Warnings that sometimes were shown after posting a comment.

 = 0.7 =
 * Fixed: A lot of issues and have added many new features